Enjoy a flat, scenic course

 Every race distance in the Mill Towns Race Series follows a looping course that starts and finishes in Memorial Park in Dundas.
 The course travels mostly paved trails* along the east and west sides of the Cannon River to and from Northfield, the other "Mill Town."
 The tree-lined route is flat (elevation gain = 107 ft.) and provides multiple opportunities for your fans to see you - at the start, finish and each loop through Memorial Park, if you're running the marathon or half marathon.
 The 10K is just one loop of a slightly shorter course.

-While we don't have pacers, you can bring your own pacer as we do allow bandits to run with you for one or two of the 6-mile loops.
+While we don't have pacers, you can bring your own pacer as we do allow bandits to run with you (at their own risk) for one or two of the 6-mile loops.

 Course records: